divvun/DivvunPublicTenders/GeneralInfo.md

 * the code must follow linting standards agreed upon at contract signing time, or a specified time short thereafter
 * further acceptance requirements may be specified in each subproject

+## Supported human languages

+All tools should by definition support any human language that can be identified with a [BCP47](https://tools.ietf.org/html/bcp47) code, unless otherwise specified.

 ## Copyright and license

 * All code should have an open licence selected by Divvun